diffblue/cbmc/doc/cprover-manual/modeling-floating-point.md

 which exclusively uses the x87 unit.

-The other common cause of discrepancy between CPROVER results and the actual platform are the use of unsafe optimisations.
+The other common cause of discrepancy between CPROVER results and the actual platform are the use of unsafe optimizations.
 Some higher optimisation levels enable transformations that are unsound with respect to the IEEE-754 standard.
-Consult the compiler manual and disable any optimisations that are described as unsafe (for example, the GCC options `-ffast-math`).
+Consult the compiler manual and disable any optimizations that are described as unsafe (for example, the GCC options `-ffast-math`).
 The options `-ffp-contract=off` (which replaces `-mno-fused-madd`), `-frounding-math` and `-fsignaling-nans` are needed for GCC to be strictly compliant with IEEE-754.